fkie-cad/Sandroid_Dexray-Intercept/README.md

 found 0 vulnerabilities
 ```

-This ensures that the latest frida scripts/hooks are used in `ammm`.
+This ensures that the latest frida scripts/hooks are used in `dexray-intercept`.

-In order to do adjustments in the python code it is recommend to install `ammm` with pip utilizing the editable mode:
+In order to do adjustments in the python code it is recommend to install `dexray-intercept` with pip utilizing the editable mode:
 ```bash
 python3 -m pip install -e .
 ```